mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 1. Calculates geometry for all Event feature classes (optional, and only if geometries have changed)
 2. Inserts missing IrwinIDs and CpxNames, or replaces if incorrect (optional)
 3. Extracts elevations from DEMs, and inserts into Event Point ElevationFeet field (optional)
+4. Extracts LandOwner from specified dataset, and inserts into Event Point & Event Line LandOwner field (optional)
-4. Checks for null values in IncidentName field (optional)
+5. Checks for null values in IncidentName field (optional)
-5. Checks for case sensitivity issues and hidden spaces in IncidentName fields (optional)
+6. Checks for case sensitivity issues and hidden spaces in IncidentName fields (optional)
-6. Checks for proper attribution so that Wildfire Daily Fire Perimeters are accessible to public (optional)
+7. Checks for proper attribution so that Wildfire Daily Fire Perimeters are accessible to public (optional)
-7. Checks for features with values of DeleteThis = Yes (optional)
+8. Checks for features with values of DeleteThis = Yes (optional)
-8. Checks for missing Drop Point and Helispot labels (optional)
+9. Checks for missing Drop Point and Helispot labels (optional)
-9. Checks for features with FeatureStatus = Proposed (optional)
+10. Checks for features with FeatureStatus = Proposed (optional)
-10. Checks for features with FeatureStatus = In Review (optional)
+11. Checks for features with FeatureStatus = In Review (optional)
-11. Checks for features with Duplicate Geometry (optional)
+12. Checks for features with Duplicate Geometry (optional)
-12. Creates a new Master Incident GDB and Backup GDB (optional)
+13. Creates a new Master Incident GDB and Backup GDB (optional)
-13. Deletes all features in the newly created GDBs that do not match the user specified IncidentName(s) (optional)
+14. Deletes all features in the newly created GDBs that do not match the user specified IncidentName(s) (optional)

 ### How does it work?